 Integration Components provide VMBUS and VSP/VSC design to improve the performance of virtual machines running on the Hyper-V Server.
 Always install the Integration Components on supported Guest operating systems.
 For Linux distributions, there are separate IC versions available which you can download from Microsoft site.

-16. Always use Fixed VHD files
+16. When to use Fixed or Dynamic VHD(X) files

 17. Use Dynamic Memory Feature